ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 This is called an *Instant Vector*.
 Though, in a lot of cases, you will need to work with all the values in a certaine time frame.
 For that purpose, you can use a *Range Vector*.
 Selecting a range vector in Prometheus is done by appending a time window specification between square brackets to your metric (for example: my_metric[1m] selects 1 minute).
 These ranges allow the use of all sorts of functions in Prometheus that manipulate the data.

+In order to know what is the smallest range that you can select, you need to know the *scrape_interval*.
+That is how often Prometheus pulls the metrics from the targets.
+For this demo, we set a scrape interval of 1 minute, thus the smallest range you can select is one minute.
+Normally, you would have to configure this in Prometheus yourself.
+In case you don't know what's the value you can see it in Prometheus UI under the Status menu, in the Configuration tab.

 ## Assignement
 You can see the difference by using the query directly in Prometheus.